Andrea Casarrubios | cello

 Lydia Chernicoff | violin

-As the founder and Artistic Director of New Muse Concerts—a chamber music series taken out of the concert hall, and defined by its daring programming, and lively, casual atmosphere—American violinist Lydia Chernicoff maintains an active career as a chamber musician and concert curator in her home of Charleston, SC.
+As the founder and Artistic Director of New Muse Concerts—a chamber music series defined by its daring programming, and lively, casual atmosphere—American violinist Lydia Chernicoff maintains an active career as a chamber musician and concert curator in her home of Charleston, SC.
 She has performed as a recitalist, chamber musician, and orchestral player throughout the US, and in Europe, China, and South America.
 Lydia is a founding member of Trio Appassionata, and has collaborated with the PostClassical Ensemble, Baltimore Chamber Orchestra, INSCAPE Chamber Orchestra, Charleston Symphony Orchestra, and Alarm Will Sound.
 She has served on the chamber music faculty of Peabody Conservatory’s Preparatory Division, as the director of the Homewood Chamber Music Program at Johns Hopkins University, and has given masterclasses at Georgetown University, and for the Baltimore Symphony Youth Orchestra.
 Lydia received her Bachelor of Music and Master of Music degrees from the Peabody Conservatory as a student of Violaine Melançon, and her Doctor of Musical Arts degree from the University of Maryland where she studied with James Stern.

 Ronaldo Rolim | piano